StrongRay/tensorflow-object-detection-api/README.md

 b.
 Convert image via **cv2.cvtColor(img, cv2.COLOR_BGR2RGB)** before passing the image to detect.
 Without this, the color is kind of BLUE-GREYISH
 c.
 Somehow, **plt.pause(0.001)** seems to use less computer cycle than cv2.waitKey(1)

-Next, look at the [training of a custom object](https://github.com/StrongRay/tensorflow-object-detection-api/blob/master/TRAIN.MD)
+Next, look at how I go about [training of a custom object](https://github.com/StrongRay/tensorflow-object-detection-api/blob/master/TRAIN.MD)